-342 Aircraft Technological Development XVIII.

-343 33 CONCLUSION
+XVIII.
+CONCLUSION

-${344}$ This paper has attempted to show that energy consumption will have to live side by side with sustainability unless

-- clean, alternative sources of energy are found and used more than fossil fuels.
-We have also shown that economic - growth is to some extent incompatible with sustainability and will not be complementary with each other until there is a change in people's mindset and in the approach towards industrial development, consumption and basic - there is a change in people's mindset and in the approach towards industrial development, consumption and basic economic parameters.
+This paper has attempted to show that energy consumption will have to live side by side with sustainability unless clean, alternative sources of energy are found and used more than fossil fuels.
+We have also shown that economic growth is to some extent incompatible with sustainability and will not be complementary with each other until there is a change in people's mindset and in the approach towards industrial development, consumption and basic economic parameters.
 Economic growth just for the sake of greater wealth and comfort is no longer a panacea for social advancement.
 Society will have to make choices in terms of forgone alternatives.